moggieuk/ERCF-Software-V3/README.md

 #### Possible unloading options:
 This is much simplier than loading.
 The toolhead sensor, if installed, will automatically be leveraged as a checkpoint when extracting from the extruder.
 `sync_unload_length` controls the mm of synchronized movement at start of bowden unloading.
 This can make unloading more reliable if the tip is caught in the gears and will act as what Ette refers to as a "hair pulling" step on unload.
 This is an optional step, set to 0 to disable.

+### Clog/runout detection
+ERCF can use its encoder to detect filament runout or clog conditions.
+This functionality is enabled with the `enable_clog_detection` in ercf_parameters.cfg.
+It works by monitoring how much filament the extruder is pushing and comparing it that measured by the encoder.
+If the extruder ever gets ahead by more that the calibrated `clog_detection_length` TODO finished me
+Setting this value to `1` causes ERCF to take action when

 ### Tool-to-Gate (TTG) mapping and EndlessSpool application
 When changing a tool with the `Tx` command the ERCF will by default select the filament at the gate (spool) of the same number.
 The mapping built into this *Happy Hare* driver allows you to modify that.
 There are 3 primary use cases for this feature: